Fco-Quiroga/gym-kheperaposition/README.md

 ### Reward:

 \begin{equation}
-\centering
-\small
 reward = \begin{cases}
 r_{arrival} & \text{if the robot reaches the TP}\\
 r_{collision}-(d)^2 & \text{if the robot collides}\\
 -(d)^2 & \text{in another case}\\
 \end{cases}\label{eq5}\end{equation}
-Additionally, if the khepera reaches the target point, the reward = 300-steps      (the number of steps of the current episode).

 ### Episode Termination: